-As a practising engineer, professional registration is absolutely necessary to demonstrate that you have indeed acquired the necessary professional competence to perform engineering independently and also shows your commitment towards your profession.
-So I strongly recommend them to consider it seriously.
+As a practising engineer, professional registration is absolutely necessary to demonstrate that you have acquired the necessary professional competence to perform engineering independently.
+It also shows your commitment towards your profession.
+I would strongly recommend considering it seriously.

 Where do you see yourself in your career in five years’ time or what are your future ambitions?

-I mentor young engineers, especially my students from my tenure as a Mechanical Engineering Lecturer who are currently working in various parts of the world towards gaining their professional registration.
+I mentor young engineers, especially my students who are currently working in various parts of the world towards gaining their professional registration.
 I also encourage and provide guidance to my colleagues concerning professional registration.